russelsantos19/100-days-of-code/r1-log.md

 ### R1D97
 I finally added the time to my appointments component app.
 I also fix its design.
 I plan to go and make the week view and month view of the appointments.
 I want to finish this component before this challenge ends and present it in twitter.

+### R1D98
+I add some validation to the appointments component so that you cannot add an appointment with an invalid time.
+I learn that when I import a model, I shall not use it on other components cause the model was a reference, it is global.